 You can choose between several different exterior lighting modes by rotating the ring on the left-hand steering wheel stalk.

-Automatic lights mode [1] allows your vehicle to automatically detect and calculate which lighting mode is most suitable depending on the lighting conditions.
+The automatic lights mode [1] allows your car to automatically detect and calculate which lighting mode is most suitable depending on the lighting conditions.
 AUTO

 You can manually select the passing beam to keep the front lights dipped.